berk95kaya/UA_MVPS_project_page/README.md

-# Neural Radiance Fields Approach to Deep Multi-View Photometric Stereo
+# Neural Architecture Search for Efficient Uncalibrated Deep Photometric Stereo

 Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV) 2022